-‘Mastery’ is now at the heart of mathematics, and teachers must get to grips with what that means and how to identify and achieve it with pupils.
+‘Mastery’ is now at the heart of the curriculum, and teachers must ‘come to terms’ with what that means and how to identify and achieve it with pupils.

 The Four Stages of Competence is a useful model for illustrating mastery: